 Step 3: Assign Keys

 To avoid data redundancy, assigning keys in tables assists in connecting disparate tables in databases.
-Assigning keys not only help in creating a relationship but also provides flexibility while data enrichments as it simplifies connecting more data from secondary or external sources.
+Assigning keys not only helps in creating a relationship but also provides flexibility while data enrichments as it simplifies connecting more data from secondary or external sources.

-Types of Data Modelling Techniques
+What are the Types of Data Modelling Techniques?

 Hierarchical Data Modelling